Case Study

 05

-What We Deliberately Don’t Build
+What I Deliberately Don’t Build

 Streaks